Shipping continuously takes a cadence, not ad-hoc AI chaos

 Cadence is a team sport

-Tech leads configure AI teams; PMs refine work items; designers attach references; reviewers steer with feedback.
-Everyone participates in the same system rather than scattering fragmented chats across tools.
+Tech leads configure AI teams.
+PMs refine work items.
+Designers attach references.
+Reviewers steer with feedback.
+Everyone participates in the same system.
+Work does not scatter across fragmented chats and tools.

-The dashboard rounds out the story with cross-project awareness for people who cannot watch every repository tab.
+The dashboard rounds out the story with cross-project awareness.
+That helps people who cannot watch every repository tab.

 Build a reliable merge rhythm